hgroman/scrapersky-backend/Docs/Docs_8_Document-X/Audit_And_Refactor_Session_Context_TEMPLATE.md

 **1.2.
 Secondary Goal (Specific Focus for This Session):**

-- {e.g., "Complete the audit of the Model layer for `{WorkflowName}` as per Section 2.1 of its Active Audit & Refactor Cheat Sheet."}
+- {e.g., "Complete the audit of Layer 1: Models & ENUMs for `{WorkflowName}` as per Section 2.1 of its Active Audit & Refactor Cheat Sheet."}
-- {e.g., "Implement the planned refactoring for the Router layer of `{WorkflowName}` based on the agreed actions in Section 2.3 of its Active Audit & Refactor Cheat Sheet."}
+- {e.g., "Implement the planned refactoring for Layer 3: Routers of `{WorkflowName}` based on the agreed actions in Section 2.3 of its Active Audit & Refactor Cheat Sheet."}
 - {e.g., "Begin initial population of the Active Audit & Refactor Cheat Sheet for `{WorkflowName}`, starting with Section 1: Workflow Overview."}

 ---